benasher44/benasher.co/_posts/2020-08-16-kotlin-ios-ergonomics.md

 }
 {% endhighlight %}

 This will let you bridge `KotlinArray` to `Swift.Array` like so: `Array(MyEnum.values())`.
 Not bad!
 I also tried adding some kind of Swift extension to enable bridging like `MyEnum.values().toArray()`, but I ran into Obj-C to Swift generics compatibility issues.
-If you find a way to make that work though, please let me know on twitter!
+If you find a way to make that work though, please let me know on mastodon!

 ### Translation to Obj-C Primitives